Menu

 Native Plant Sales

-Every Spring and Fall, we hold Native Plant Sales that include locally-grown ferns, flowers, shrubs and trees.
-We work with local vendors to offer an excellent variety of plants to help pollinators and birds while building and restoring our local ecosystems.
+Every Spring and Fall, we hold Native Plant Sales that include locally-grown perennials, shrubs and trees.
+We work with local vendors (and Umstead's very own Ranger Nick) to offer an excellent variety of native plants to help pollinators and birds while building and restoring our local ecosystems.

 EARLY ENTRY!
 Umstead Coalition Members (with current membership or donations over $15 from October 1, 2023) will get early access from 11am-noon.